microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ch512mp508/README.md

 The firmware version needed for the demonstration is mentioned under the [Motor Control Application Firmware Required for the Demonstration](#21-motor-control-application-firmware-required-for-the-demonstration) section.
 <p style='text-align: justify;'>
 This firmware is implemented to work on Microchip’s dual-core 16-bit Digital signal controller (dsPIC® DSC) dsPIC33CH512MP508.
-There are two independent dsPIC DSC Cores called ‘Main Core’ and ‘Secondary Core’ in the device.
+There are two independent dsPIC DSC cores called ‘Main Core’ and ‘Secondary Core’ in the device.
 For more information, see the dsPIC33CH512MP508 Family datasheet.</p>

 <p style='text-align: justify;'>In MPLAB X IDE, the code for two cores is developed as separate projects with the following device selections.</p>